bhavanishankar7075/ecommerceshoppygloby/shoppyglobe/README.md

 1. Project Setup and Environment

-Vite Project: The project was initialized using Vite with a React template, meeting the foundational requirement.
+Vite Project: The project was initialized using Vite, meeting the foundational requirement.

-Code Quality: Proper indentation and clean, professional block comments are used.
+Code Quality: The code uses proper indentation, clean structure, and functional components.

-Styling: Custom external CSS files are used for every component.
-The application is fully responsive, with styles adjusted for mobile, tablet, and desktop viewing.
+Styling: Custom external CSS files are used for every component to achieve a fully responsive and modern layout across all screen sizes.

 Currency: All prices and totals use the Indian Rupee symbol (₹).